IsraelCabrera/frigate/docs/docs/security/installation.md

 **General:**

-The `Execute container using high privilege` option needs to be enabled in order to give the frigate container the elevated privileges it may need.
+The `Execute container using high privilege` option needs to be enabled in order to give the security container the elevated privileges it may need.

 The `Enable auto-restart` option can be enabled if you want the container to automatically restart whenever it improperly shuts down due to an error.